 The fourth argument is an optional argument which defines the optimization objective function to use in parameter estimation.

-If no objective function is specified, the Pyomo model is used "as is" and should be defined with "First-StageCost" and "SecondStageCost" expressions that are used to build an objective for PySP.
-If the Pyomo model is not written as a two stage stochastic programming problem in this format, and/or if the user wants to use an objective that is different than the original model, a custom objective function can be defined for parameter estimation.
-The objective function arguments include model and data and the objective function returns a Pyomo expression which is used to define "SecondStageCost".
+If no objective function is specified, the Pyomo model is used "as is" and should be defined with "FirstStageCost" and "SecondStageCost" expressions that are used to build an objective for the two-stage stochastic programming problem.

+If the Pyomo model is not written as a two-stage stochastic programming problem in this format, and/or if the user wants to use an objective that is different than the original model, a custom objective function can be defined for parameter estimation.
+The objective function arguments include model and data and the objective function returns a

+Pyomo expression which is used to define "SecondStageCost".
 The objective function can be used to customize data points and weights that are used in parameter estimation.